D-optimal Designs with Ordered Categorical Data

 \fontsize{10.95}{14pt plus.8pt minus .6pt}\selectfont {\bf 6.
 EW D-optimal Design}

 The previous sections mainly focus on locally D-optimal designs which require assumed parameter values, $(\beta_1, \ldots,$ $\beta_d,$ $\theta_1,$ $\ldots, \theta_{J-1})$.
-For many applications, the experimenter may have little or limited information about the values of parameters.
-In that case, Bayes D-optimality \citep{chaloner1995} which maximizes $E(\log|{\mathbf F}|)$ given a prior distribution on parameters provides a reasonable solution.
-An alternative to Bayes one is the EW D-optimality \citep{ymm2013, atkinson2007} which maximizes $\log|E({\mathbf F})|$ essentially.
-According to \cite{ymm2013}'s thorough simulation study across different models and choices of priors, EW D-optimal designs are much easier to calculate and still highly efficient compared with Bayes ones.
+For many applications, the experimenter may have little information about the values of parameters.
+Then Bayes D-optimality (\cite{chaloner1995}) which maximizes $E(\log|{\mathbf F}|)$ given a prior distribution on parameters provides a reasonable solution.
+An alternative is EW D-optimality (\cite{ymm2013, atkinson2007}) which essentially maximizes $\log|E({\mathbf F})|$.
+According to \cite{ymm2013}'s simulation study across different models and choices of priors, EW D-optimal designs are much easier to calculate and still highly efficient compared with Bayes designs.